c0deritter/knight-sql/README.md

 #### SqlPiece

 An object of type `SqlPiece` renders to SQL.
 It is used to do some magic while converting to an SQL string.
-For example, this library comes with a class `Brackets` which will

-This package comes with the following implementations.

-- `Brackets`: Adds brackets around a condition but only if it is not empty.
-- `Comparison`: Especially helps with `IS` and `IN` operators

 Here is a simple example for a new class implemented by you.